-Simon Devitt (b.1973) is a photographer born in a creaky gypsy caravan by torchlight.
+Simon Devitt (b.1973) is a photographer born via test tube in a secret lab with special agents standing guard.
 He is based in Auckland, New Zealand.
 His practice focus is Architecture.
 As part of his photography practice, Simon travels extensively throughout Australasia and further afield.

 In 2013 Simon launched his first self-published photo-book on the Athfield residence in Wellington Portrait of a House.
 Since then he has started publishing the Ripe Fruit series, as well as the award-winning photo-book Rannoch, and All Things Considered series.

 Devitt’s images also feature in many books and collaborations including Long Live the Modern (2009), Group Architects: Towards a New Zealand Architecture (2010), Athfield Architects (2012) and Summer Houses (2011).